googleapis/google-cloud-ruby/google-cloud-notebooks/README.md

-# Ruby Client for the AI Platform Notebooks API
+# Ruby Client for the Notebooks API

-API Client library for the AI Platform Notebooks API

-AI Platform Notebooks makes it easy to manage JupyterLab instances through a protected, publicly available notebook instance URL.
-A JupyterLab instance is a Deep Learning virtual machine instance with the latest machine learning and data science libraries pre-installed.
+Notebooks API is used to manage notebook resources in Google Cloud.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-notebooks-v*`.